Claim: A Las Vegas business has conducted "hunts" of naked women by paying customers armed with paintball guns.

 But after Burdick continued to state in the media that the hunts were real and for sale, city officials decided to pursue licensing irregularities discovered in their investigation.

-We suspect this saga hasn’t yet played itself out.
-Although no non-staged “bambi” hunts were conducted in Las Vegas, nothing rules out the possibility that the Hunting for Bambi folks (or someone else) won’t eventually try this concept out for real elsewhere.
-We wouldn’t be at all surprised if
+We suspect this saga hasn't yet played itself out.
+Although no non-staged "bambi" hunts were conducted in Las Vegas, nothing rules out the possibility that the Hunting for Bambi folks (or someone else) won't eventually try this concept out for real elsewhere.
+We wouldn't be at all surprised if Burdick & Co. decamped somewhere outside the jurisdiction of Las Vegas city officials, once again proclaimed that real hunts had been held, and announced that the bambi hunting business would be resuming in a new location.

 Last updated: 28 November 2007